Skip to content

 Does Brazil require a white background for passport photos?

 Yes.
 Polícia Federal requires a plain white background with no shadows, patterns, or gradients.
-Off-white and light gray backgrounds are rejected.
+Off-white, eggshell, ivory, and light gray backgrounds are the most common rejection reason — they look white on screen but fail the biometric scanner check.
+Use pure white (#FFFFFF).

 What file format does Brazil accept for digital passport photos?